tscircuit/graphics-debug/README.md

 # wrote to "test-graphic.debug.md"
 ```

 Don't have access to the cli?
-Paste into the online version: TBA!
+Paste into the online version: `TBA`

 ## Format